apolobfr/chemistry-mastery/README.md

 ## About

 This project aims to be a ludic learn of chemistry using games.
-It was started by influence of [Felipe Deschamps](https://github.com/filipedeschamps)'s [multiplayer game repository](https://github.com/filipedeschamps/meu-primeiro-jogo-multiplayer), and
+It was started by influence of Prof. MSc.
+Sérgio Vieira and [Felipe Deschamps](https://github.com/filipedeschamps)'s [multiplayer game repository](https://github.com/filipedeschamps/meu-primeiro-jogo-multiplayer).

 ## Dependencies